bitrise-io/iOS/README.md

 Run `git submodule update --init --recursive`

 ### Developer details
-If you're not part of the DuckDuckGo team, you should provide your Apple developer account id, app id, and group id prefix in an `ExternalDeveloper.xcconfig` file.
+If you're not part oasdasdasdasdf the DuckDuckGo team, you should provide your Apple developer account id, app id, and group id prefix in an `ExternalDeveloper.xcconfig` file.
 To do that:

  1. Run `cp Configuration/DuckDuckGoDeveloper.xcconfig Configuration/ExternalDeveloper.xcconfig`
  2. Edit `Configuration/ExternalDeveloper.xcconfig` and change the values of all fields